The Secret of Success - Context

 Life Strategies Header Underline

-There are many secrets of success shared in these pages, each one is designed to change your context rather than just your knowledge.
-So now you have the Life Strategies secret of success, we aim to educate rather than teach.
-Education comes from the Latin educare - 'to draw forth from within.'
+There are many secrets of success shared in these pages, each one will change your context instead of simply what you know.
+So now you have the Life Strategies secret of success, we don't aim to teach, we educate.
+Educare is the Latin root of education - to draw forth from within.

 Each

-change in your context brings you an aha moment.
-A discussion of perspective often means you see things differently, and you find yourself saying:
+change in your context brings you another aha moment.
+A discussion of perspective often leaves you seeing things differently, and you find yourself able to say something along these lines:

 Do you Believe in Believing?